 Billie @ The Woodstock Therapy Community

-There is evidence that interaction with animals will increase Oxytocin levels (the bonding hormone), increase dopamine levels (a neurotransmitter associated with rewards), decrease cortisol levels (the stress hormone), decrease blood pressure, and improve PTSD/depression/anxiety in people.
+There is solid evidence that interaction with animals will increase Oxytocin levels (the bonding hormone), increase dopamine levels (a neurotransmitter associated with rewards), stabilise cortisol levels (the stress hormone), decrease blood pressure, and improve PTSD/depression/anxiety in people.
 In educational and work environments, they can also help workers increase productivity after positive interaction with animals.

 Our goats & sheep see people as a source of attention and love, so they will seek it out.
 We do not encourage hand feeding.
 We believe that our animals react better to time and gentle attention, than seeing humans as a food source.